marquesm91/TerminalSnake/README.md

 * v1.0c - Correct a bug where the food <em>f</em> born inside the snake <em>@</em>.
 * v1.0d - Introduced the Clock and now a timestamp could be created to control the snake moves and forget the usleep().
 * v1.0e - Add a difference between delay UP/DOWN movements and RIGHT/LEFT.
 This make the game more fluid.
-* <strong>v1.1</strong> Whole code refactored.
+* v1.1 - Whole code refactored.
 Introduced Clock, Board, Game and Common.
 Body describes only the Snake which before described the game.
+* <strong>v1.1a</strong> - Fix a bug where size and score aren't printing correctly.

 ### Need to do

 * Create the Highscore functionalite.
 * Integrate a database to store the Highscore.
+* Menu for the game (change difficulty, change board, etc)
+* Gameover screen to show you lost and ask if you want to play again.